thedevyansh/v4/content/projects/OpenSourceWorkshop.md

 showInProjects: true
 ---

-This workshop familiarizes the beginners to open source and how to contribute to open source development by getting them started with Hacktoberfest.
+This workshop familiarizes the beginners to open source and how to contribute to open source development by getting started with Hacktoberfest.